emqx/emqx-docs/en_US/data-integration/data-bridge-mongodb.md

 ## Advanced Configurations

-This section delves deeper into the advanced configuration options available for the EMQX MongoDB Bridge.
+This section delves deeper into the advanced configuration options available for the EMQX MongoDB data bridge.
 When configuring the data bridge, navigate to **Advanced Settings** to tailor the following parameters to meet your specific needs.

 | **Fields**                   | **Descriptions**                                                                                                                                                                                                                                                                                                                                                            | **Recommended Value** |
 |------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------|